MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 Multitenant organization is a Microsoft 365 feature that allows complex and distributed organizations to communicate as a unified network.
 By configuring a tenant group in Microsoft 365 of trusted tenants in your organization, cross-tenant engagement is possible in Viva Engage.
 [Learn more about multitenant organizations](/entra/identity/multi-tenant-organizations/).

-Complete tasks in the order they appear.
-Administrator role requirements are provided for each task.
+Complete these tasks in the order they appear.
+Administrator role requirements vary by task and are called out in each section.

 > [!NOTE]
 > This experience is only available by cohort-based rollout.